 What does that mean for you?

-- Your VAs expect you to give very clear direction
+- Your VAs expect you to give very clear directions.

 Training Your VAs